What is toothpaste made of?

 - Aloe Dent: Fluoride- and SLS-free, contains soothing aloe vera and tea tree oil

 - Australian Tea Tree Toothpaste: fluoride-free and SLS- free, contains aloe vera

 This one is Generally Recognised As Safe (GRAS) by the FDA.
 It occurs in nature, but can also be manufactured.
 It is not silicone, and not it’s toxic namesake, crystalline silica.
 It’s a derivative of silicone dioxide.

-What’s worrying about hydrated sicilia is that it can be contaminated by crystalline sicilia, so some manufacturers subject their hydrated silica to an x-ray process first before using it in pastes.
+What’s worrying about hydrated silica is that it can be contaminated by crystalline silica, so some manufacturers subject their hydrated silica to an x-ray process first before using it in pastes.
 For some people, using a material that must be x-rayed first is a little disconcerting.

 Try Redmond Earthpaste — it has very few ingredients, and all are natural.

 Parabens are an ester used as a preservative, therefore helping the toothpaste to last for a long time and in good condition.

 Parabens stop the toothpaste from becoming contaminated, and works by killing mould and fungus.
 Paraben is used in so many products that it is now difficult to establish how it is affecting us.
 One study has linked overexposure with breast cancer, and with so many products marketed at women infused with parabens, it’s no wonder both men and women alike are seeking out ‘paraben-free’ products.